cyshen11/cyshen11.github.io/_projects/sql-rag-app.md

 ## Step 4: Generating answers

-I developed the generator component [here](https://github.com/cyshen11/finance-chatbot/blob/main-sql-chatbot/components/generator.py){:target="\_blank"} to generate an answer based on the query result in response to the user's question.
+I developed the generator component in [generator.py](https://github.com/cyshen11/finance-chatbot/blob/main-sql-chatbot/components/generator.py){:target="\_blank"} to generate an answer based on the query result in response to the user's question.

 There is only 1 function, `generate_answer`.
 This function will